di-unipi-socc/FogTorchPI/README.md

 <img src="https://github.com/di-unipi-socc/FogTorchPI/blob/master/img/logoftpi.PNG" width="300">

-_A prototype for deployment of Fog applications and probabilistic QoS-assurance estimation of eligible deployments._
+_A tool for probabilistic QoS-assurance and resource consumption estimation of eligible deployments of Fog applications._

 FogTorchΠ is based upon the work described in